-The first month of the internship I was greeted by the man I would be learning from and working with, Yanush.
+The first month of the internship I was greeted by the man I would be learning from and working with, Animasai.
 By the end of the first two weeks, between him and my good friend Esteban, who was also in his last month

 of his internship at Animasai Studios, I had already learned a whole lot of new material such as how to rig characters in Blender, and how to create vector images in GIMP.
-By the third week Yanush had given me work to do on
+By the third week Animasai had given me work to do on

 my first big project.
 He had me working on a music video for a band named Cayleah.
 For the next moth to month and a half I was working on the many characters that would go into this music video.
 Creating each of their individual